G-6SSWF47LD7

 After the Accident I Can’t Have Sex With My Wife/Husband, or Have It as Often

 If you’re injured by the negligence of another the law recognizes your right to recover.
 What if you are married, and your injury affects the nature and quality of your relationship with your spouse?
-Attorney Eric T. Kirk says as for your medical expenses, lost wages and pain and suffering, an experienced Baltimore personal injury lawyer...
+What if, after an accident, you can’t have sex with your spouse.
+Attorney Eric T. Kirk says as for your medical expenses,...
 Read more »

 Do I Have to Repay Medical Bills from My Personal Injury Settlement ?